jongpie/NebulaLogger/docs/logger-engine/LogEntryEventBuilder.md

 #### `setTopics(List<String> tags)` → `LogEntryEventBuilder`

-Deprecated - use `addTags(List<String> tags)` instead.
+Deprecated - use `addTags(List&lt;String&gt; tags)` instead.
 This method will be removed in a future release

 #### `shouldSave()` → `Boolean`